 Contrary to a disturbingly popular belief, the indigenous and ancient people of the Americas were a dark-skinned people with negro features.
 In other words, the indigenous people of America were black, apparently many of the ancient civilizations of Mesoamerica worshipped the Jaguar.Olmec Were-Jaguar: One early theme that was identified, was the half-man half-jaguar form known as the “Were-Jaguar”.
 The “Were-Jaguar” is most easily identified by its human-like form combined with a down-turned mouth, an elongated feline snout and a cleft head.
 This is exemplified by the basalt head found in the Museo Regional de Antropologia at Villahermosa (fig. W0384), which clearly marries the head of a man with the mouth of a jaguar. – uncoveredhistory.com

-Once you go deeper in your research you’ll understand how the numbers given to us about The Atlantic Slave Trade have been dramatically exaggerated to cover up the fact Europeans enslaved millions of people indigenous to the American lands, re-classified them as negroes, and convinced the indigenous people that they are from somewhere else in order to keep the stolen land for themselves.
+Once you go deeper in your research you’ll understand how the numbers given to us about The Atlantic Slave Trade have been dramatically exaggerated to cover up the fact Europeans enslaved millions of Africans indigenous to the American lands, re-classified them as Indians and negroes, and convinced the indigenous people that they only came to America in slave ships from somewhere else in order to keep the stolen land for themselves.

 Despite the competing theories about the existence of the Olmec civilization, one cannot help but be struck by the power of the Olmec heads.
 In 1862, during an oil drilling expedition, the first Olmec heads were found.
 Many have agreed that their features — kinky hair, thick lips and broad noses — are distinctly African.
 Also, the ornamentation of the hair and marks that appear to be scarification support theories that the artisans were African or modeled the works on Africans they had seen. – Roxanne Evans, EXPLORATION OF AFRICAN PRESENCE IN MESO-AMERICA: THE OLMECS